Lindsay Fox: Personal life

 Fox married Paula Grace Peele in 1959 (now Paula Fox AO.), and they have six children, all born before he was 30 years old.

 In 2004 on the ABC TV George Negus Tonight program, Fox's work ethic and business savviness was profiled.
 When asked by George Negus how he describes himself politically, Fox replied: "I guess, Labor think I'm Liberal, Liberal think I'm Labor, the Catholics think I'm Protestant, the Protestants think I'm Catholic.
 The local rabbi delivers me matzah.
 So I guess, bottom line, I'm an Australian".
 Fox went on to say: "I, traditionally, probably, was brought up in a working-class family where the old man would turn in his grave if he'd thought I'd have voted Liberal.
 But I must admit, from probably 25 up to the last election, I would have voted Liberal and supported Liberal quite strongly.
 But I was completely disillusioned by the lack of statesmanship with our Prime Minister with the Ansett debacle.
 He had an opportunity to be a statesman.
 Instead he took on a political role and as a result of that, the demise of Ansett came about".

 Following the suicide of his son Michael in 1991, Fox advised the Federal and Victorian governments on youth suicide and is on the board of the National Advisory Council on Suicide Prevention.
 In 1992 he was named "Victorian Father of the Year".
 In an interview with George Negus in August 2004, Fox spoke of the loss of his son: "Well, life is about being up and being down and being able to get up again.
 And in my walks of life, I guess I thought I was invincible till one of my sons committed suicide.
 And at that point of time, I knew I wasn't invincible ...
 I'd give up everything if we could get Michael back.
 He's got a special place in each and every one of the hearts of our family and he'll always be there and he'll never grow old."

+Fox has a collection of over 50 cars.
+The collection is displayed to the public at the Fox Classic Car Museum in Docklands.
+The collection and museum is managed by the Fox Family Trust.